 The other critical piece is ensuring that when these AI tools roll out, there’s a properly considered change management and training process.
 This represents a massive shift for many in merchandising.
 They need to be on board with this AI disruption and truly understand the benefits, while remaining confident that their expertise is still extremely valuable.
 That’s absolutely essential for success.

-Read more: How to help your organization successfully adopt and use new technology
+Learn more: How to help your organization successfully adopt and use new technology

-Q: What should forward-thinking merchandising leaders focus on today to stay ahead of the curve?
+Q: What should forward-thinking merchandising leaders focus on to stay ahead of the curve?

-A: (Amanda) Looking ahead, merchandisers should focus on the areas that will deliver the greatest return on investment—where they can secure those quick wins.
-There’s so much buzz around AI and its potential impact on business, with countless options available out there.
-Therefore, retailers should focus on areas where they can achieve the biggest bang for their buck with the fastest results.
-This way, they can confidently demonstrate to their organization and customers just how positively AI can make a difference.
-Once value has been shown, retailers can build on that momentum and take on bigger, more complex initiatives.
+Therefore, retailers should focus on areas where they can achieve the greatest return on investment with the fastest results.
+This way, they can confidently demonstrate to their organization and customers how positively AI can make a difference.
+Once value has been shown, retailers can build on that momentum and undertake larger, more complex initiatives.